 We are a science-art outreach project that translates the rhythm and harmony of the cosmos into music and sound.
 We create videos, interactive apps, and public exhibits that inspire, educate, and make astronomy more accessible to the visually impaired.
-Our work has been featured in the New York Times, on BBC Radio, and on CBC’s Quirks and Quarks. and we frequently collaborate with NASA.
-Watch our TED Talk for quick introduction to how we listen to the sounds of the universe and check out our press coverage for more information.
+Our work has been featured in the New York Times, on BBC Radio, and on CBC’s Quirks and Quarks and we frequently collaborate with NASA.
+Watch our TED Talk for a quick introduction to how we listen to the sounds of the universe and check out our press coverage for more information.

 In early 2018 we developed a sound-based planetarium show Our Musical Universe with the support of the IAU’s Office of Astronomy for Development, and the Ontario Arts Council.
 It was featured in the Globe and Mail, the National Post, and on CBC’s Metro Morning.

 Our exhibit One Sky which provides an audio experience of the night sky premiered at Nuit Blanche Toronto and was hosted by the Dunlap Institute for Astronomy and Astrophysics.
 We are currently working on a version that can be experienced in a planetarium near you.
 Find out more about us below and follow us on social media to stay up to date.

 Andrew Santaguida is a musician from Toronto.
 Along with Matt, he was a member of Indie Week winners Tiny Danza, who were signed to Wax/Universal.
 He has never studied any sort of planetary physics, and asks Matt and Dan too many questions about what’s happening and why is it happening.
 He has an A.R.C.T. in Piano Performance and currently writes, produces, and performs as part of RVNNERS.